bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Mike Schmidt: 00:02:15

 I've never contributed to Bitcoin Core.
-So I'm the outsider on this panel, but I do have some I think interesting insights into the funding world around Bitcoin Core, as well as some of the supporting efforts that aren't necessarily the zeros and ones that James and Sjors are doing, but support some of those efforts in terms of funding, education, and news.
+I'm the outsider on this panel, but I do have some I think interesting insights into the funding world around Bitcoin Core, as well as some of the supporting efforts that aren't necessarily the zeros and ones that James and Sjors are doing, but support some of those efforts in terms of funding, education, and news.
 So I actually got my sort of break into the Bitcoin world by working at Blockstream and then actually met James through Bitcoin Optech, one of the initiatives that he helped start.
 And so I helped contribute at Optech and also executive director at Brink where we actually fund Bitcoin open source developers.
 So that's sort of my background and perspective.

 NVK: 00:03:07

-And I guess you're being very short there on Optech, which is an absolutely fantastic resource that I believe started to try to educate the industry on what's going on with Bitcoin Core development, right?
+You're being very short there on Optech, which is an absolutely fantastic resource that I believe started to try to educate the industry on what's going on with Bitcoin Core development, right?
-Because, you know, realistically speaking, I mean, industry has very few sort of devs that often can understand or contribute to Bitcoin Core.
+Because, realistically speaking, industry has very few sort of devs that often can understand or contribute to Bitcoin Core.
-You know, people are busy building stuff to ship to customers.
+People are busy building stuff to ship to customers.
-And, and there was always this like huge gap between like what's going on in Bitcoin, which can seem a little messy and sort of like very opaque.
+And there was always this huge gap between what's going on in Bitcoin, which can seem a little messy and very opaque.
-And, and how can we sort of like let people know that like, you know, these are the things that people are working on.
+How can we sort of like let people know that these are the things that people are working on.

 Mike Schmidt: 00:03:47

 Yeah, I think James could probably provide a bit more of the history, but I think it was a suggestion by Adam Back that the communication lines should be opened between developers and Bitcoin businesses.
 And I think Optech has done a pretty good job of digesting developments in the technical Bitcoin dev space and surfacing those to a less technical or less involved audience, including Bitcoin businesses.
-And I think we've done a good job of that and maybe less of a good job.
-And maybe there's more potential for getting more feedback from Bitcoin businesses or Bitcoin users about how folks are using the software and feedback on that.
+I think we've done a good job of that and maybe less of a good job, and maybe there's more potential for getting more feedback from Bitcoin businesses or Bitcoin users about how folks are using the software and feedback on that.

 NVK: 00:04:35

-So I think it's an interesting thread that the reason why I started pulling on from there is because traditionally Bitcoin Core development was sort of opaque because it's like anarchic, right?
+I think it's an interesting thread and the reason why I started pulling on from there is because traditionally Bitcoin Core development was sort of opaque because it's like anarchic.
 People work on what they want to work.
 They may not even be on GitHub per-say.
-And there is sort of like nobody decides what gets worked on.
+Nobody decides what gets worked on.
-So there's like a lot of initiatives going on at the same time and they may not have like people's priorities in mind.
+There's a lot of initiatives going on at the same time and they may not have people's priorities in mind.
-It's whatever people want to work on, right?
+It's whatever people want to work on.
 It's very hard to keep track of that stuff.
 It's very hard to understand half the time what people are working on because of the technical complexity.
-And correct me if I'm wrong, but I imagine the motivation behind Optech was around the block wars where there was a lot of opacity, not due to anybody's intent, but it's just that like, you know, there's this like completely like galaxy brain shit that people are working on.
+And correct me if I'm wrong, but I imagine the motivation behind Optech was around the Block Wars where there was a lot of opacity, not due to anybody's intent, but it's just that there's this completely galaxy brain shit that people are working on.
-And then there's the industry trying to say, Hey, the fees are high.
+And then there's the industry trying to say, "Hey, the fees are high".
-Like it's just like this very sort of like, you know, grub brain, sort of like fees high.
+This sort of like, grub brain, "fees high - I need solution".
-I need a solution.
-And then there is like this like millions of things going on in Bitcoin Core development that may or may not affect that.
+Then there is this like millions of things going on in Bitcoin Core development that may or may not affect that.
-And I got a vibe that like, you know, the intent of Optech was sort of like, okay, look, there's this massive gap.
+And I got a vibe that the intent of Optech was sort of like, "Okay, look, there's this massive gap.
-Can we start bridging this and involving the industry and sort of educating the industry and sort of keeping tabs on what people are working on?
+Can we start bridging this and involving (the) industry and sort of educating (the) industry and sort of keep tab of what people are working on".

 Sjors Provoost: 00:06:03

-I mean, the newsletter helps developers keep tabs on what's going on.
+The newsletter helps developers keep tab on what's going on.

 NVK: 00:06:08

-it's true.
+It's true.

 James O'Beirne: 00:06:10

 That's true.
 It's really the best resource week to week for what's kind of going on.
 But yeah, you're right.
-I mean, Optech was founded in 2018 on the heels of the 2017 bull run fee market.
+Optech was founded in 2018 on the heels of the 2017 bull run fee market.
-And, you know, initially, there was a lot of emphases when we would go out and talk to various members of the industry about how to kind of manage the fee market and how to use things like RBF so that exchanges were making the most efficient use of block space that they could.
+Initially, there was a lot of emphases when we would go out and talk to various members of the industry about how to kind of manage the fee market and how to use things like RBF so that exchanges were making the most efficient use of block space that they could.
 What I think we found in practice many times was that exchanges were aware that they were inefficient, but they just had kind of bigger fish to fry from the standpoint of being a corporate entity with shareholders and profits to make.
-And so like the conclusion that I kind of came to was, well, If a business wants to ignore best practices and basically penalize themselves with fees, you know, it's fine with me to subsidize miners and create a robust fee market.
+The conclusion that I kind of came to was, well, If a business wants to ignore best practices and basically penalize themselves with fees, you know, it's fine with me to subsidize miners and create a robust fee market.
-So I kind of like exited that conversation a little bit just because I found it was very hard to get uptake and it wasn't my position to try and sort of like push people.
+So I kind of exited that conversation a little bit just because I found it was very hard to get uptake and it wasn't my position to try and sort of like push people.

 NVK: 00:07:19

 Yeah, It's a tough position to be in just generally speaking.
-I mean, like Bitcoin has a set of incentives, you know, it's money for your enemies, and everybody's sort of like using differently and they have both like overt and covert like incentives or sort of like intentions, right?
+Bitcoin has a set of incentives, it's money for your enemies, and everybody is using it differently and they have both overt and covert incentives or sort of intentions.
-And we can't read people's minds, right?
+And we can't read people's minds.
-We can just work with the network thinking of like sort of like the worst case scenario and the best case scenario and sort of like, you know, aim somewhere where it makes sense for each feature.
+We can just work with the network thinkin the worst case scenario and the best case scenario and aim somewhere where it makes sense for each feature.

-So like, let's sort of like go back in time.
+Let's go back in time.
-How does this whole thing start?
+How does this whole thing started?
 How did Bitcoin development start?
-Right, I mean, you have Satoshi release the paper, right?
+I mean, you have Satoshi, releases the paper.
-He released the source code, which I think was on SourceForge at the time.
+He releases the source code, I think was on SourceForge at the time.
-And conversations were had via email and on Bitcoin Talk if I remember right.
+And conversations were had on email and on Bitcoin Talk, if I remember right.
-My memory is also failing at that time.
+My memory is also failing of that time.
-So that's sort of like how it starts, right?
+So that's sort of like how it starts.
-I mean, Satoshi has very sort of like unilateral decisions that he pushes into Bitcoin, right?
+Satoshi has very unilateral decisions that he pushes into Bitcoin.
-Like, oh, I don't want Bitcoin block to be 32 megabytes.
+Like, "oh, I don't want Bitcoin block to be 32 megabytes.
-It's going to be one.
+It's going to be one".
 So like, boom, made a change.
 Push.
 Nobody says anything.